-- Keep a heap collected in wire mesh so leaves do not blow back into the pond water.
+- Collect a heap of Autumn leaves in a wire mesh so leaves do not blow back into the pond water.

 - Use a pond net to cover the whole water area so no leaves fall in but take care not to trap frogs and hedgehogs in it.

-- Provide log piles and homes for amphibians near the pond so many creatures have safe places to hide and overwinter.
+- Provide log piles and homes for amphibians near the pond so many creatures have safe places to hide & overwinter.

 Remove surplus horizontally growing plants from the pond but check that you have not also removed wildlife creatures.

 - Dragonfly larvae spend several years under the water before emerging as adults and these larvae easily become removed from the water when you are removing plant growth.

 - Late hatchings of newts can stay in the pond over winter and can be hard to see at 1/2″ long.